 Proclaimed to be one of the best places for cocktails and service that Jonathan Gold, the New York food critic of 50 years, and Pulitzer prize winner has ever visited, we take pride in constantly exceeding expectations, without taking ourselves too seriously.

-Bring your mates, bring your partner, bring your family, bring your mother-in-law if you want… just don’t bring any pre-conceived ideas.
+Bring your mates, bring your partner, bring your family… just don’t bring any pre-conceived ideas.
 Designed to suit every occasion, the award winning Conservatory bar is literally full of life – it’s New Zealand’s first living bar.

 “The Conservatory – it’s about living.”